 — Armand Minthorn, Cayuse/Nez Perce (Contemporary Voices along the Lewis and Clark Trail, 2008)

 Discovering Our Relationship With Water helps to guide teachers and their students toward discovering and building a relationship and connections to water as well as think about water’s relationship to everything in the world.
-Utilizing Lewis and Clark and the Corps of Discovery’s search for a waterway to the Pacific Ocean as a starting point and drawing from beliefs and practices of tribal peoples along the trail, the learning episodes connect scientific concepts related to water with resources that offer different perspectives related to water.
+Utilizing Lewis and Clark and the Corps of Discovery’s search for a waterway to the Pacific Ocean as a starting point and drawing from beliefs and practices of tribal peoples along the trail, the lesson plans connect scientific concepts related to water with resources that offer different perspectives related to water.
 This curriculum is intended for children ages 3-5 who live in Tribal or non-Tribal communities.
-Each learning episode suggests that prospective teachers envision activities at various levels (both Emergent and Advanced Learners) and teach to ability as opposed to age.
+Each lesson plan suggests that prospective teachers envision activities at various levels (both Emergent and Advanced Learners) and teach to ability as opposed to age.